 You don’t need to tell DVLA if you have cancer, unless:

-- you develop problems with the brain or nervous system
+- you develop problems with your brain or nervous system

 - you’re restricted to certain types of vehicles or vehicles that have been adapted for you

-- your medication causes side effects likely to affect safe driving
+- your medication causes side effects which could affect your driving

-You’ll need to tell DVLA if you develop any problems that may affect your driving.
+You must tell DVLA if your condition will affect your driving.
 Fill in form G1 and send it to DVLA.
 The address on the form.

 Bus, coach or lorry licence